lockss/lockss-debugpanel/README.rst

 .. |NODE| replace:: ``--node/-n``
 .. |NODES| replace:: ``--nodes/-N``

-Debugpanel is a tool to interact with the LOCKSS 1.x DebugPanel servlet.
+Debugpanel is a library and command line tool to interact with the LOCKSS 1.x DebugPanel servlet.

 **Latest release:** 0.6.0-dev1 (?)